 Accenture’s research confirms that of McKinsey, showing that 8 in 10 CFOs are leading digital transformation across their organizations.
 In their report, they refer to CFOs as the ‘new digital apostles’.

-A CFO’s take on
+A CFO’s take on digital transformation

 In an interview published in The Wall Street Journal, Coupa Software CFO Todd Ford defined the need for digital transformation as being about “getting the right data to the right people at the right time.”